jessed/guides/Terraform/example_3.md

 # Example #3 - module creation and usage
+**NOTE**: In order to execute this example you must have access to the Azure CLI and it must be authenticated to work with Azure.
-**NOTE**: Executing this module will create an Azure Resource-Group
+**NOTE**: This example will create two Azure Resource-Groups called 'my_lab-1-rg' and 'my_lab-2-rg'.

 The following example illustrates the Terraform code:
 1. Usage of the 'vars.tf', 'outputs.tf', and 'main.tf' as separate files
 2. Usage of the Azure provider
 3. Creation and usage of a module

 Typically Terraform Runs use separate files for input variables, configuration blocks, and output blocks.
 Modules are defined in a sub-directories beneath the main Terraform directory.
-That directory structure, as well as the separate files, are demonstrated in this example.
+That directory structure, as well as the separate files, are illustrated here:

-The file and directory structure typically follows the pattern shown here:
+The files and directory structure typically follow this pattern:
 ```
 .
 | main.tf
 | vars.tf
 | outputs.tf
 |--modules
 |
 |  |--resource_group
 |  |   main.tf
 |  |   variables.tf
 |  |   outputs.tf
 |
 |  |--module1
 |  |   main.tf
 |  |   variables.tf
 |  |   outputs.tf
 ```

 In this example we are creating a single module called *resource_group*.
 We are calling the *resource_group* module to create an Azure resource-group.
 Creating a resource-group in Azure reuqires a couple variables, specifically, a name and a location.
 These variables are passed to the module when it is called using variable assignments specified in *main.tf*.
 Those variables are also defined in the *variables.tf* file located within the module sub-directory.